 - In hot, humid climates, if the pressure drop is too high across the filter (i.e., if the filter offers too much resistance), it slows down the air coming through the fan and decreases supply air speed so much that the air in the supply ducts gets too cold.
 If the ducts are located in a vented, hot, humid attic, the temperature differential is enough to drop the outside surface of the ducts below dewpoint, which can cause sweating on the ducts and eventually can cause the evaporator coil to ice up.

-For more on furnace filter installation, see Proper Installation of Filter.
+For more on furnace filter installation, see Proper Installation of Furnace and Air-Handler Filters.

 How to Select a High MERV Filter

 - Design (or require the HVAC contractor to design) the HVAC duct system using ACCA Manual D to determine the maximum static pressure that the filter can have and select a MERV 6 or higher filter within that limit.
 Adjust the duct size, duct length, and/or filter surface area as necessary to ensure that the total pressure drop across the system does not exceed the blower fan motor’s limit, given the size of the unit.

 - After the HVAC equipment and filter are installed, measure the total static pressure of the system.
 With a manometer, measure the supply side with respect to ambient house pressure, measure the return side with respect to ambient house pressure, then add both numbers together.
 The result should equal no more than 0.4 or 0 .5 inch w.c.

 As illustrated inn Figure 2 above, furnace filter resistance varies by surface area.
 Deeper pleats or bigger filter dimensions add surface area.
 Three MERV 7 filters made by the same manufacturer can vary significantly in rated resistance.

 - Filter A is a 1-inch-thick filter with 0.20 inch WC at 300 feet per minute (FPM) air flow velocity